Metagauss-com/buddybot/readme.txt

 * Initial release of BuddyBot AI.

 == Upgrade Notice ==

+= 1.6.3.0: June 25, 2025 =
+* Improved: Additional Instructions Handling
+  - Added support for longer additional instructions (up to 6,400 characters).
+  - Removed the additional instructions field from the assistant metadata to prevent issues with OpenAI limits.
+  - Older assistants with instructions saved in metadata will still load correctly.

 = 1.6.2.0: June 24, 2025 =
 * Updated: Minor CSS enhancements.